 When I bought my first place, I was in heaven.
 Dad, Mom and I (mostly dad, God love the man), renovated that whole place.
 It was a WWII era townhouse, three miles from the Pentagon.
 The community is a historic landmark.

 The place dripped with CHARACTER.
 And I realized that I was a person who liked old things.
 Not new things.
 If I had the opportunity to build a home versus renovate a really old, quirky house that had been standing for 100 years, I’d renovate EVERY.
 TIME.

 Tib bought a place in the same neighborhood.
 Yeah!!
 That meant I got to decorate his townhouse, too, since he couldn’t have cared less what it looked like.

 We got married.
 We bought our first place together in 2005.
 In 2006 I was pregnant.
 And I didn’t crave pickles.
 Or even ice cream, which is NUTS since I always crave ice cream.

 I craved tile.

 I wanted to redo the entire house before the baby came.
 EVERY room suddenly needed paint.
-EVERY room was beckoning built-in bookcases, or new cabinets, or crown moulding.
+EVERY room was beckoning built-in bookcases, or new cabinets, or crown molding.